Australian Marine Zooplankton: a taxonomic guide and atlas

 Zooplankton constitute a fascinating, diverse and abundant group of animals living in water bodies throughout the world.
 Zooplankton encompass representatives of all the major invertebrate phyla, including some that can only be found in the plankton.
 Since they are the principal diet of most larger pelagic animals, including commercially important fish, their study is essential for forming a more complete understanding of the functioning of marine ecosystems.

 Identifying zooplankton can be a challenging task as traditional keys have usually been designed for users with a high level of expertise.
-This online guide allows users to identify their specimen to major group and species level via an image-based key.
+This online guide allows beginners to identify their specimen to major group and species level via an image-based key, and also caters for more experienced practitioners who might want to go directly to detailed taxonomic sheets.

 Authors